1. Home

 • Putting a diversity recruitment strategy in place to ensure the business employs minority groups at the same rate as other candidates.

 • Making reasonable adjustments to hiring or interviewing practices to accommodate autistic applicants.
-For example, you might adjust the allotted time for a case study/interview task.
+For example, you might adjust the allotted time for a case study/interview-questions task.

 • Creating an open communication policy, or fostering an environment that is supportive of open feedback.